fizzwidget/feed-o-matic/readme.txt

 ------------------------------------------------------
 VERSION HISTORY

 v.
+7.0 - 2016/08/XX - Dedicated to Mania of www.wow-petopia.com
+- Updated to support WoW Patch 7.0 and Legion.
+- Redesigned to no longer use LibPeriodicTable.
+(Outsourcing list maintenance to a third-party library only meant I had to be the one updating the library... which is more complicated than keeping my own list.)
+	- The option to avoid foods used as Cooking ingredients is disabled; it may return in a future version.
+- The Feed Pet button now shows the number remaining in your inventory for the selected food.

+v.
 6.0 - 2014/10/14
 - Updated for WoW Patch 6.0.
 	- Does not yet include Warlords of Draenor food information.
 This will be added in a forthcoming release.